Jolanrensen/docProcessorGradlePlugin/README.md

 See the `defaultProcessor` folder in the project for more examples!

-## Preview: IntelliJ plugin
+## IntelliJ Plugin (Alpha)

-I'm working on an IntelliJ plugin that will allow you to preview the documentation rendered directly in the IDE.
+Aside from a Gradle plugin, the project also contains an IntelliJ plugin that allows you to preview the rendered documentation directly in the IDE.
 Currently, the only way to try this is by building the plugin yourself from sources and installing it in IntelliJ.
 The plugin in its current state is unconfigurable and just uses the default processors as shown in the sample above.
 Also, it uses the IDE engine to resolve references.
-This is because it's a lot faster than my own engine + Dokka, but it does mean that there might be some differences with the preview and how it will look in the final docs.
+This is because it's a lot faster than my own engine + Dokka, but it does mean that there might be some differences with the preview and how it will look in the final docs (for instance, type aliases work in the IDE but not in the Gradle plugin).
 So, take this into account.

 I'm still working on connecting it to the Gradle plugin somehow or provide a way to configure it correctly, but until then, you can use it as is and be more efficient in your documentation writing!